sintaxi/harp/README.md

 <a name="rules-1"/>
 ### 1) Convention over Configuration.

-**Explanation:** Harp will function with as little as a `public/index.html` file and doesn't require any configuration to get going.
+Harp will function with as little as a `public/index.html` file and doesn't require any configuration to get going.
 To add more routes just add more files.
 All harp's features are based off conventions that you will discover by learning the rest of these rules.
+Harp is about offering a sane development framework which follows established best practices.
+Harp is not designed to be everything to everyone, but what it does, it does perfectly.

-**Design Rationale:** By using convention over configuration, harp is easier to learn.
-If you want a tool that is highly configurable there are many out there (such as grunt).
-Harp gives you a sane development.
+**Design Rationale:** By using convention over configuration, harp is easier to learn, which makes you more productive.

-**Diagram:**
+**Anatomy of a typical harp application:**

     myapp.harp.io/                    <-- root of your application (assets in the root not served)
       |- harp.json                    <-- configuration, globals goes here.